AskYourPdf/llm-loader/README.md

 ### Head-to-Head Comparison

-#### 1. LLMLoader Output
+#### 1. SmartLLMLoader Output
-LLMLoader intelligently breaks down the document into semantic chunks, preserving structure and meaning (note that the json output below has been formatted for readability):
+SmartLLMLoader intelligently breaks down the document into semantic chunks, preserving structure and meaning (note that the json output below has been formatted for readability):

 ```json
 [